 In the United States, there were 38,500 jobs for Credit Authorizer in 2016.
 There is little to no growth in job opportunities for Credit Authorizer.
-The BLS estimates 3,700 yearly job openings in this field.
+There will be an estimated 3,700 positions for Credit Authorizer per year.

 The states with the most job growth for Credit Authorizer are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, New Mexico, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Credit Authorizer ranges between $26,540 and $59,270.

 Credit Authorizers who work in Minnesota, New York, or Massachusetts, make the highest salaries.

 Below is a list of the median annual salaries for Credit Authorizers in different U.S. states.